danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## TODO

-* Intro para - something like: By default, when running `rails new...` will use SQLite database.
-This can be changed to specify a different database but will assume that the database is running on localhost.
-If you want the database running in a Docker container rather than locally, need to do a few more steps, this post will walk you through how to do this.
-We'll do this by going through the Rails Getting Started Guide which builds a blog application, but rather than using the default SQLite database, we'll setup Postgres running in a Docker container.
-* Why would you want database in container for development?
-If switch between multiple projects, using different versions of database, or simply don't want a mess of databases always on and running locally (or have to remember to start/stop them).
 * Specify what Ruby, Rails, and Node versions I'm using.
 * css for `erb`
 * Organize into subsections